 - the brain rids itself of amyloid proteins, the buildup of which is present in Alzheimer’s patients

 That last one alone is enough reason to get a good night’s sleep.
 Check out this article from the *National Heart, Lung, and Blood Institute to learn more about why sleep is important.

 What happens if you routinely don’t get enough sleep?
 Healthline reports that:

 - your risk of cancer and diabetes increases, among other things

-So now that we’ve established that sleep is a good thing, how do we get the 7-9 recommended hours of sleep each night?
+We’ve established that sleep is a good thing.
+(Here’s 27 reasons sleep is important!)
+So, how do we get the 7-9 recommended hours of sleep each night?
 (For adults aged 25-64)